Understanding Back Pain -- Diagnosis and Treatment

 A medium-firm mattress has been shown to be helpful in the treatment of chronic back pain.

 For those patients with long-standing back pain and nerve damage, some newer treatments have been developed recently to help with the treatment of pain.
 One of these is radiofrequency ablation, a process of delivering electrical stimulation to specific nerves to make them less sensitive to pain, or by delivering enough electricity to actually destroy the nerve to prevent further pain.
-Some doctors find these procedures to be ineffective.
+More research is needed to see if this approach is effective.

 Some physicians advocate using a transcutaneous electrical nerve stimulator (TENS), although whether TENS is clearly helpful for back pain has not been resolved.
 Electrodes taped to the body carry a mild electric current that helps relieve pain.TENS is not painful and may be effective therapy to mask pain such as diabetic neuropathy.
-However, TENS for chronic low back pain is not effective and cannot be recommended, according to the American Academy of Neurology (AAN).
+However, TENS for chronic low back pain is not recommended, according to the American Academy of Neurology (AAN), because its effectiveness has not been proven.

 In cases of persistent pain from extreme nerve damage, rhizotomy -- surgically severing a nerve -- may be necessary to stop transmission of pain to the brain.
 Rhizotomy can correct the symptoms caused by friction between the surfaces in a spinal joint, but it doesn't address other problems, such as herniated discs.